openmobilityfoundation/mobility-data-specification/general-information.md

 Users of beta features are strongly encouraged to share their experiences, learnings, and challenges with the broader MDS community via GitHub issues or pull requests.
 This will inform the refinements that transform beta features into fully proven, stable parts of the specification.

 Working Groups and their Steering Committees are expected to review beta designated features with each release cycle and determine whether the feature has reached the level of stability and maturity needed to remove the beta designation.
-In a case where a beta feature fails to reach substantial adoption after an extended time, Working Group Steering Committees should discuss whether or not such features should remain in the specification.
+In a case where a beta feature fails to reach substantial adoption after an extended time, Working Group Steering Committees should discuss whether or not the feature should remain in the specification.

 [Top](#table-of-contents)